-drift velocity v_d in Fig. 4(b) is directly proportional to the electric field.
-Comparing plots 4(b) and 4(d) shows that, for the conductivity model, the regions of maximum ionization rate correspond exactly with the regions of maximum field amplitude.
+of maximum ionization rate correspond exactly with the regions of maximum field amplitude.
 The LSP-MCC curve exhibits the same general behavior but is different in two respects.
 First, there is a temporal lag between the MCC and conductivity models in the ionization rate.
 The MCC model also has a slightly lower cycle-averaged ionization rate (the slope in Fig. 4(d) averaged over the RF frequency).
 Both of these effects are due to the finite time required for heating and cooling the electrons in the MCC model.
 The MCC ionization rate lags the electric field initially since it captures the finite time required to heat the electrons up to the ionization threshold.
 Moreover, this lag occurs every time the electric field goes through a null.
 Since the lag time is of the order of hundreds of collision times, a small but appreciable fraction of the RF period, the MCC slope is lower on average than the conductivity model.
 Unless the heating and cooling times are much less than the RF period, the assumption of an instantaneous equilibration between the field and the electron distribution will yield an artificially larger average ionization rate in the conductivity model.

 IV.
-COMPARISON OF MCC AND CONDUCTIVITY MODELS FOR 1-D HE BREAKDOWN electromagnetic field equations are now solved as well, that is, the weakly-ionized plasma is allowed to affect the total field.
-The field equations are solved using the standard explicit leap-frog (Yee) algorithm (see, e.g., [3]).
+COMPARISON OF MCC AND CONDUCTIVITY MODELS FOR 1-D HE BREAKDOWN

+In this section we describe the results of 1-D simulations for He in an oscillating field.
+We again compare the results for LSP with the MCC algorithm and the conductivity model.
+In contrast to the 0-D simulation in which the electric field was specified, the electromagnetic field equations are now solved as well, that is, the weakly-ionized plasma is allowed to affect the total field.
+The field equations are solved using the standard explicit leap-frog (Yee) algorithm (see, e.g., Reg.
+[3].
 As the wave propagates through the gas, seed electrons heated by the field can ionize He atoms and increase the plasma density.
 If the plasma density reaches a large enough value, the gas will ultimately become opaque to the incident wave, i.e., the incident wave will be reflected at the vacuum-slab interface.
 A collisionless plasma becomes opaque for plasma densities greater than the critical density